BeamMP/Docs/docs/en/game/multiplayer-settings.md

         Be careful with this setting, since all the console output gets also written into the log files

-        They can grow by hundrets of MB in minutes with this setting enabled
+        They can grow by hundreds of MB in minutes with this setting enabled

 ??? setting "Launcher port"